Care & Repair England does not offer a telephone or email advice service as there are national and local specialists who already do this.

 Below we list a number of organisations who may be able to help you.

-If you are looking for advice about housing, care or related finance for yourself, a relative or friend, FirstStop Housing Care Advice [details below] offers free, impartial, independent information & advice (website and telephone helpline).
+If you are looking for information about housing, care or related finance for yourself, a relative or friend, the Elderly Accommodation Counsel (EAC) and FirstStop [details below] provides online independent and expert information.

 If you are looking for a local Care & Repair or similar agency (often called a Home Improvement Agency) which offers help with carrying out home repairs or adaptations, their national body Foundations lists all accredited schemes on their website [details below].